josemiguel-art/Software-and-dataset-of-Quantum-Variational-vs-Quantum-Kernel-Machine-Learning-Models-for-Partial-D/README.md

-# Step A: Running the "binary_features_generation_git_hub.ipynb" notebook for feature generation
+# Step A: Running the "Binary_features_generation.ipynb" notebook for feature generation

 This notebook is responsible for generating the transformed images and obtaining the thirteen attributes (features) described in **Section 2: Image processing and feature extraction method** of the article.
 The process is based on feature extraction from electrical discharge images, which are stored in the `/IMAGES` directory and its respective subdirectories: `/IMAGES/ARC`, `/IMAGES/BREAK`, `/IMAGES/NO_PD`, and `/IMAGES/PD`.